 Financial firms' investment choices are constrained by capital requirements and investment guidelines, as well as risk-exposure and position limits.
-To assess the bindingness and the cost of these constraints, so as to determine the corresponding constrained optimal investment position, each financial firm must collect data from several trading desks and divisions, and then aggregate these data.
+To assess the bindingness and the cost of these constraints, so as to determine the corresponding constrained optimal investment position, each financial firm must collect and aggregate data from several trading desks and divisions.
 This is a difficult task, studied theoretically by Vayanos (2003), who analyzes the challenges raised by the aggregation of risky positions within a financial firm subject to communication constraints.
 These challenges have also been emphasized by several regulators and consultants.1